yunnysunny/gitbook/docs/faq.md

 This page gathers common questions and answers concerning the GitBook format and toolchain.

-Questions about the legacy platform at legacy.gitbook.com and the Editor are gather into the [help.legacy.gitbook.com's FAQ](http://help.legacy.gitbook.com/faq.html).

-#### How can I host/publish my book?

-Books can easily be published and hosted on [legacy.gitbook.com](https://legacy.gitbook.com).
-But GitBook output can be hosted on any static file hosting solution.

-#### What can I use to edit my content?

-Any text editor should work!
-But we advise using the [GitBook Editor](https://legacy.gitbook.com/editor). [legacy.gitbook.com](https://legacy.gitbook.com) also provides a web version of this editor.

----

 #### Does GitBook supports RTL/bi-directional text ?

 The GitBook format supports right to left, and bi-directional writing.
 To enable it, you either need to specify a language (ex: `ar`), or force GitBook to use RTL in your `book.json`: